microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 ### Values

 A list of possible values to search for.
-The header must match at least one of these values according to the specified `Mode`.
+The header must match at least one of these values according to the specified `Mode` except for the 'NotContains'.
 At least one value is required unless `Mode` is set to `Exists`.

 ### Mode